nikatsaouni/Covid_SNP_Analysis/README.md

 5)  Run R script for gene-based test

-The main functions are saved under src.d00_utils
+help functions are saved under src.d00_utils

 For  details concerning the layout of the project please refer to layout.txt